 Once airborne, the missile continues to receive data from the radar system, which predicts the threat's trajectory, and enables the missile to adjust its own path before destroying the target, said a senior Indian

 Navy official, adding that the missile can detect multiple targets simultaneously.

-At a cost of over $1.5 billion, the Barak-8 project was commissioned in 2006 and was scheduled to have been inducted in 2012.
-No official would either comment on the delay or when officially the missile would be inducted aboard the Kolkata class destroyers.
+At a cost of over $1.5 billion, the Indo-Israeli Barak-8 project for the Indian Navy was commissioned in 2006 and the missile system was scheduled to have been inducted in 2012.
+No official would either comment on the delay or when officially would they comment when the missile would be inducted aboard the Kolkata class destroyers.

 India's state owned missile maker, Bharat Dynamics Limited (BDL) will produce the Barak-8, and once inducted, 32 missiles will be initially fitted on one of the three Kolkata destroyers.